 Dependency

-Your dependency status will determine whether or not parent information will be required on the Free Application for Federal Student Aid (FAFSA).
-If you can answer yes to one of the following questions, you will be considered independent for the 2022-2023 academic year and will not need to provide parental information on the FAFSA.
+Your dependency status determines whether parent information is required on your Free Application for Federal Student Aid (FAFSA).
+If you can answer “Yes” to at least one of the federal dependency questions, you will be considered independent for the 2026–2027 academic year and will not need to provide parental information on the FAFSA.

 - As of today, are you married?
 (Also answer “Yes” if you are separated but not divorced.)